tjleis25/Node.js-MySQL/README.md

 ![](images/Screenshot%20(32).png)
 ![](images/Screenshot%20(33).png)

-   * If so, a message will appear saying "You're order has been successfully placed"
+   * If so, a message will appear saying "You're order was successfully placed"and the SQL database is updated to reflect the remaining quantity.

    * If not, the app will log the phrase, "Sorry.
 Not enough items in stock.
 Please try again.", and then prevents the order from going through.

 ![](images/Screenshot%20(34).png)

-8. However, if the store does have enough of the product requested, the order is fullfilled and SQL database is updated to reflect the remaining quantity.